MikeQuinton/gcp-web-application/README.md

 ### Task 2

-Application running on a private network with access to a database service and object storage
+Application running on a private network with access to a database service.

+##### VPC Configuration

 ```hcl
 resource "google_compute_network" "app-network" {